START WITH THE PAPERWORK

 - Stay Informed – Keeping up to date on the latest policy activities in Washington will be important to the long-term success of the group.
 Some of the best ways to monitor what Washington is up to when it comes to science policy are:

 ➢ The Public Policy Briefing section of the monthly ASCB Newsletter ➢ The Coalition for the Life Sciences (CLS), a group the ASCB co-founded and still belongs to, operates a free grassroots advocacy program called the Congressional Liaison Committee (CLS).
 You can join the CLS at http://www.coalitionforlifesciences.org/be-an-advocate/cls-grassroots-advocacy.

 CONTINUITY OF LEADERSHIP

-The selection of future leaders of the group is probably the biggest challenge you will face.
+The selection of future leaders of the science policy advocacy group is probably the biggest challenge you will face.
 Since the long-term future of the group depends on future “generations” of leaders, don’t wait until the end of one term to find the next set of leaders.
 Succession should always be on your “to-do” list.

 - Identify potential future leaders early and groom them.
 Get them involved in activities from the very beginning.
 They need to develop a stake in the future success of the group.

 - Use the various leadership positions as the starting points for future senior leadership positions.

 - Highlight to new members the importance of holding leadership positions and let them know that serving in the group’s leadership is not a significant time commitment.

 - Encourage future leaders to attend a Capitol Hill Day.